DCAN-Labs/beta-repo/docs/instruments/study_navigators/index.md

 ## Internal Notes:
 - *Relevant Documents: Study Navigator Contact Form Guide (in Ripple/Confluence).
 The SN Contact Form is also in Ripple in the Birth Parent and Child Profile.* - is this something we will want to make available to users as well?
 - what is table name?
+- is this organized appropriately, or should it be in its own section outside of demo & visit info?

 **Full Name**: Study Navigator Contact Form
 **Acronym**: SN Contact Form